surveyjs/survey-creator/docs/create-specialized-question-types.md

 # Create Specialized Question Types

 Built-in question types are versatile and multi-functional, but in some cases, you need a question type with a more specific functionality.
+For example, you need to pre-populate a [Dropdown](/Documentation/Library?id=questiondropdownmodel) with a country list.
+You can use a regular Dropdown and customize it directly or you can create a specialized questions type.
+The first approach is more straightforward, but the second results in a more reusable solution.
+Let's consider both.

-For example, you need to populate a [Dropdown](/Documentation/Library?id=questiondropdownmodel) question in advance.
-You can create a regular Dropdown question and specify its [`choices`](/Documentation/Library?id=questiondropdownmodel#choices) or [`choicesByUrl`](/Documentation/Library?id=questiondropdownmodel#choicesByUrl) property (depending on whether the choices come from a server or not).
+The first example pre-populates a standard Dropdown question.
+You can specify the [`choices`](/Documentation/Library?id=questiondropdownmodel#choices) or [`choicesByUrl`](/Documentation/Library?id=questiondropdownmodel#choicesByUrl) property (depending on whether the choices come from a server or not).
 The following code shows a Country question configured in this manner:

 ```json
 {